 This topic has been up for debate for what seems like ages.
-But, the question still remains: Are artificial sweeteners safe?
+But, the question still remains:

+The short answer is that science doesn’t always agree.
 Let’s dive in and talk about the possible effects of artificial sweeteners on your health.

 Do artificial sweeteners help with weight loss?

-Are artificial sweeteners safe for children?
-Research has found that children who consume artificial sweeteners before a meal will still consume the same amount of calories.
+Research has found that children who use artificial sweeteners before a meal will still consume the same amount of calories.
 They make up for the lack of calories from the artificial sweetener.

-In fact, when you use artificial sweeteners, you will decrease your sensitivity to the sweetness.
+In fact, when you use artificial sweeteners you will decrease your sensitivity to the sweetness.
 This indicates insulin resistance.

-Are these types of sweeteners safe?
+Are artificial sweeteners safe?

 Let’s compare the different types:

 - Acesulfame-K was discovered in 1967.
 It was used to decrease the bitter aftertaste of aspartame and is 200 times sweeter than sugar.
-Acesulfame-K’s toxicity is dose-related and can result in genetic damage.
+Acesulfame-K’s toxicity is dose related and can result in genetic damage.

 First approved in 1981 as a tabletop sweetener: